Oney Lorcan: Pro Wrestling Guerrilla (2014–2015)

 On August 29, 2014, Busick made his debut for Pro Wrestling Guerrilla (PWG), participating in their annual Battle of Los Angeles tournament losing to Roderick Strong in the first round.
 He also wrestled the following night teaming with Drew Gulak coming up short against ReDRagon.
 He returned the following show at Untitled II losing to Tommaso Ciampa and Black Cole Sun losing a four-way to Brian Cage which also involved Uhaa Nation and Ciampa.
 On February 27, 2015, at From Out of Nowhere, Busick picked up his first win in PWG by defeating old rival "Speedball" Mike Bailey, before losing to Brian Cage at Don't Sweat the Technique.
 He also reunited with Gulak to compete in DDT4 losing in the first round to Ricochet and Rich Swann.
 He appeared at Mystery Vortex III defeating Timothy Thatcher before getting into a confrontation with the newly formed Mount Rushmore 2.0 and specifically Super Dragon before getting superkicked by The Young Bucks.
 He then participated in the 2015 Battle of Los Angeles defeating Andrew Everett in the first round.
-The following night, he would team with Everett and Trevor Lee in a losing effort against Super Dragon and The Young Bucks in the very first six-man tag team Guerilla Warfare match.
+The following night, he would team with Everett and Trevor Lee in a losing effort against Super Dragon and The Young Bucks in the first six-man tag team Guerilla Warfare match.
 He would then wrestle his final PWG match losing to Chris Hero the next night in the second round.